ablanco1950/RecognizeTrafficSign/README.md

 Train120x120_RecognizeTrafficSign_Resnet_Pytorch.py

-which produces the checkpoint120x120_10epoch.pth model, due to its size I have not been able to upload it to github.
+which produces the checkpoint120x120_10epoch.pth model, due to its size, i have not been able to upload it to github.

   The log of this training is attached in